tnyim/jungletv-afdocs/manual/review_deployment.md

 To sum things up:
 - Create `README` file **within the application**, with the desired application ID, a brief application description, special operation instructions if relevant, developer contact, and licensing information;
 - [Export](./import_export.md#exporting-applications) the application;
-- Send email, attaching the exported ZIP file.
+- Send email, attaching the exported `jungletvapp` file.
   - If this is an update to a previously submitted application, you should briefly explain the changes since the last submission;
-  - If there is minified code within your application, you will need to attach or reference the original source for those **outside of the application ZIP**.
+  - If there is minified code within your application, you will need to attach or reference the original source for those **outside of the application archive**.

 ### Scope of the review